6 Caves to Explore in Arkansas

 War Eagle Cavern on Beaver Lake

 At this cave in Rogers, have the option of a walking tour or a muddy and adventurous spelunker tour.
-The walking tour opens on March 10 while the spelunker tour runs from July-October.
+The walking tour opens in March each year while the spelunker tour runs from July-October.

 On the spelunker tour, experience huge colonies of bats and get wet and muddy as you squeeze through passageways and wade through water.
 The two-and-a-half hour tour is $65 including equipment and kids must be at least 12 and accompanied by an adult.